Mazda MX-5 (NC): Special editions (2009—2012)

-Introduced at the 2012 Leipzig Motor Show, the MX-5 "Yusho" is a limited version of the MX-5 with a supercharged 2.0-liter MZR petrol engine featuring a supercharger kit by Flyin' Miata and Cosworth pistons as well as connecting rods rated at 241 PS and 274 Nm at 5,450 rpm, top speed of 240 kph, individually designed muffler with large cross sections and centrally positioned double tailpipes, 6-speed manual transmission with special sports clutch and shorter final drive ratio of 4.1, suspension with Bilstein shock absorbers, larger stabilizer bars and lowering springs from Eibach Federn; 8Jx17 anthracite gray alloy wheels with Toyo semi-slick tires, matte-white film wrapping and white-foiled rear spoiler, rear diffuser in carbon fiber-optics and the dark wheels, suede-trimmed steering wheel, Recaro sport seats with leather and Alcantara.
+Introduced at the 2012 Leipzig Motor Show, the MX-5 "Yusho" is a limited version of the MX-5 with a supercharged 2.0-liter MZR petrol engine with a supercharger kit by Flyin' Miata and Cosworth pistons as well as connecting rods rated at 241 PS and 274 Nm at 5,450 rpm, top speed of 240 kph, individually designed muffler with large cross sections and centrally positioned double tailpipes, 6-speed manual transmission with special sports clutch and shorter final drive ratio of 4.1, suspension with Bilstein shock absorbers, larger stabilizer bars and lowering springs from Eibach Federn; 8Jx17 anthracite gray alloy wheels with Toyo semi-slick tires, matte-white film wrapping and white-foiled rear spoiler, rear diffuser in carbon fiber-optics and the dark wheels, suede-trimmed steering wheel, Recaro sport seats with leather and Alcantara.
 Yusho is the Japanese word for victory.